Personal Injury Protection (PIP) Insurance Coverage Explained for 2026

 Brad Larson

-Personal injury protection (PIP) provides crucial financial safeguards that many drivers overlook after a serious accident.
-PIP covers medical expenses, wage replacement, and essential services after accidents, regardless of who’s at fault.
+Personal injury protection (PIP) is insurance that covers medical expenses, lost wages, and essential services after an accident, regardless of fault.

 • PIP pays for medical expenses, lost wages, and essential services